Assistant Professor (Ballet)

 Dossev’s repertoire includes the works of such choreographers as John Cranko, John Neumeier, Jiří Kylián, August Bournonville, George Balanchine, Oleg Vinogradov, and many others.
 He has choreographed extensively and has created works for Semperoper Ballet Dresden, Hamburg Ballet, Festival Ballet Providence, Boston Ballet, Boston Ballet II, Boston Ballet School, Ballet Arkansas, Harvard University Ballet Company, and Emerson Dance Company.
 As a teacher, he has taught at Boston Ballet School, University of Maryland, Wellesley College, The Dance Complex – Cambridge, American Repertory Theater, Harvard University, Festival Ballet Providence, Ballet Arkansas, and at JMS in Toulouse, France.

-Currently, Dossev is a full-time faculty member at the University of Oklahoma School of Dance.
+Currently, Dossev is an Assistant Professor at the University of Oklahoma School of Dance.